iZeaoGamer/GalacticPE/major.md

 * Vote kit that you can only obtain by voting (It automatically gives you it).

 - Added Mob stacking to OG OP Factions.

+- Added Faction Bank system to OG OP Factions

+- Added /f deposit - Deposit money into Faction Bank.

+- Added /f withdraw - Withdraws money from your faction bank.

+- Added a dollar sign next to "Faction Balance" through the scoreboard.

+- Added /f money - Displays how much faction balance you currently have.

+- We've added and fixed <#737707733091876874> and <#739247333694505031> from displaying incorrect details.

+- Updated category name for Mod chats.
+It's now called "Server chat".
+This is to prevent any future confusions.

+- Fixed crash when chatting.

+- Added new mode: Faction to the Player::class.
+This should fix issues, based on faction and ally chat being displayed in <#739246992516972568>.

+- Fixed Chat settings tab from not putting you to Island chat properly via /is settings on SkyBlock Adventure.